Which Apple Watch is Right for You in 2023?

 How to choose the right Apple Watch bands for you

 Don’t forget that you can buy additional Apple Watch bands if you want to change your look.
-Most of these bands are compatible with older watches, and you can choose from sport loops, solo loops, leather bands, stainless steel, and more.
+Most of these bands are compatible with older watches, and you can choose from sport loops, solo loops, stainless steel, and more.
 If you’re a big spender, you can even buy luxury Hermès bands for any Apple Watch model.

 For more details, see our related article, The Complete Guide to Apple Watch Bands: sizing, styles, and more.

-The Complete Guide to Apple Watch Bands in 2023: Sizing, Styles, and More
+The Complete Guide to Apple Watch Bands in 2024: Sizing, Styles, and More

 Which Apple Watch should you choose?